-The College will cover Cuyahoga County residents’ tuition costs for one year of a Tri-C credit program or for the duration of a noncredit program.
-You can start or continue your education ― or gain the skills you need to rejoin the workforce quickly ― without incurring tuition expenses.
+The College will cover Cuyahoga County residents’ tuition costs for up to one year of a Tri-C credit program based on semester of approval* or for the duration of a noncredit program.
+You can start or continue your education ― or gain the skills you need to rejoin the workforce quickly ― without incurring tuition expenses. *See FAQ

 The Full Tuition Assistance program can help:

 - Unemployed individuals who lost employment and/or income due to COVID-19, seeking a short-term credential, advanced training or a degree to increase their employability.

 - Graduating high school students who planned to attend a four-year college or university this fall but have to reconsider due to financial hardship.

 - Current college students who are or were enrolled at a four-year college and can’t afford to return, but want to continue their education.